 The Handle is very ergonomic.
 It is made from a high friction rubber, that is comfortable and gives you great control.
 The handle measures a little longer than 4 1/2 inches, a great size for anyone with an average hand.

-This is a great knife, follow the link below to Amazon to check out the price and to make your purchase!
+This is a great knife, follow the link above to Amazon to check out the price and to make your purchase!
 Do it quickly before the prices go up!

 The KA-BAR BK-22 ranked second because of its great features and its sleek style.